Understanding LAN and WAN: The Backbone of Networking

 - Printers, gaming consoles, IoT devices (e.g., smart thermostats)

-The Role of a Router (or "Internet Box")
+The Role of a Router

-- Wi-Fi access point: Enables wireless connections for devices.
+- Wi-Fi access point: Enables wireless connections.

 - Switch functionality: Allows wired connections (e.g., Ethernet ports).